Sumaya198/GoodReadMeGenerator/README.md

 ## Description:
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg "Liscense Badge")

-  To generate a high quality README so that the developer can quickly create a professional README for a new project.
+  Generating a high quality README.md file so that the developer can quickly create a professional read me for a new project.

 ## Installation:
-Clone the repository and initiate the program with "node index.js".
+Clone the repo and initiate the program with "node index".

 ## Intructions:
 undefined

 ## Usage:
-Accurately respond to the questions.
-Once you have answered all the questions the program will generate a professional README file with all your inputs organised within the file.
+Accurately respond to the inputs.
+Once you have answered all the questions the program will generate a professional README.md file with all your inputs organised within the file

 ## Contribution:
 Contributions are welcome.

 ## Test
-none required.
+Not required

 ## License:
 for more information about the license, click on the link below.